cdeitrick/Lolipop/docs/pvalue_calculation.md

 - $\bar{d}$: The average of the differences between both time series
 - $\sigma_p^2$: Variance for the pair of mutational time series.

+### Background
+The expected value and variance of $n$ random independant draws from a normal distribution

 ### The Math

 The script calculates the relative similarity between all pairs of mutational time series with $n_t$ time points with frequencies in the range $f_{detected}< f < f_{fixed}$.
 These are consistent with $n$ independent draws from a normal distribution, assuming a variance of